STARHAWK THE WITCH

 My mother taught me it's rude to feel superior to anyone.
 ANYONE?

 What a message to give to a child prodigy!
-I was capable, even as a very small child, of scaring grownups with my brain.
-So I learned that when adults (even my own father) felt threatened by my abilities, then I'd done well.
+I was capable, even as a small child, of scaring grownups with my brain.
+So I learned that when adults (even my own dad) felt threatened by my abilities, then I'd done well.
 If they praised me, I must have fallen short of my usual unnatural level.
 Incomprehension, hostility and fear, now THOSE were signs I was on the right track!

 Have I ever grown past needing this feedback?

 Just before sleep, I find myself back in second grade.
 I dropped my crayons.
 I crawled under the desk to pick them up, muttering angrily about it.
 The teacher kept saying "Chris!
 The whole class is waiting for YOU!" and finally "WHAT are you muttering?" and when I snapped "Nothing!" (meaning "none of your damn business", something I could not articulate since I'd never experienced or even observed anyone respecting a child's right to privacy).
 The teacher immediately asked the girl next to me, Cindy, "What did Chris say?"
 Cindy: "He said 'NO you're NOT!'"
 It was a lie.
 I hadn't been saying that.
 I'd been saying "Stupid crayons" and blaming myself.
 I'd dropped them after all.
-The teacher became furious and said "Go to the Principal's office!"
+The teacher turned red and yelled "Go to the Principal's office!"

 IN MY DREAMS

 I'm being stalked by a giant: eight feet tall, triple my weight.
 He was built, not born--stitched together by Victor Frankenstein.
-Not that one, his great-great something.
+Not that one, his great-great-grandson.
 The giant goes by another name, he doesn't like that whole legend, he's a modern monster.
 He can almost pass as a man, if you don't mind seamy guys.

 First he entered my dreams, repeatedly--closer and closer, bigger and bigger.
 And now in waking life... if this isn't a dream.
 No matter; I have to deal with him either way.